 One of the iconic scenes that viralized this expression and its extensive internet search is in the fourth season of Attack on Titan.
-In the video below you can find the scene spoken in multiple languages:
+In the video below, you can find a compilation of Tatakae:

 Ikusa and Tatakau – The Word of War

-So much tatakai like tatakae in fact they are words composed of the ideogram [戦] which means war, battle or departure.
-The ideogram also makes up the famous word ikusa [戦] which has the same meaning but can also refer to troops and forces.
+So much tatakai like tatakae are words that have in their construction, the ideogram [戦] have the meaning of war, battle and also departure.
+The ideogram also makes up the famous word like ikusa [戦] which has the same meaning but can also refer to troops and forces.

 Other words that also use the Ideogram is sen [戦] or senzou [戦争] which means war.
 The words Tatakae and Tatakai are composed of the verb godan "U" type tatakau [戦う];

-The verb tatakau [戦う] means to battle, fight, war, go to war, make war, make war and the like.
-It can also indicate fighting an opponent or resistance.
+The verb tatakau [戦う] means to battle, fight, war, go to war, make war, and can also indicate fighting an opponent or against resistance.